 The Trust will only process personal data when our obligations and duties require us to.
-We will not collect excessive data and ensure any personal data collected is adequate and relevant for the intended purposes.
+We will not collect excessive data and will ensure any personal data collected is adequate and relevant for the intended purposes.

 When personal data is no longer needed for specified purposes, the Trust shall delete or anonymise the data.
-Please refer to the Data Retention Policy for further guidance.